Eco-hotel Tip in Minca

 What did we do in Reserva Natural Tierra Adentro?

 This is the ultimate place to unwind.
 The mountain views, the birds and the sound of the river provide the ultimate relaxing feeling.
 The terrace is a wonderful place for a cup of coffee or a -locally brewed- beer.
-We saw beautifully colored butterflies, hummingbirds (who descended on the trays of sugar water on the terrace) and parrots flying around.
+We saw colorful butterflies, hummingbirds (who were feeding on the trays of sugar water on the terrace) and parrots flying around.

-Receptionist Maira gave us a tour of the various animals taken into care at the wildlife sanctuary after being injured or seized in illegal trade.
+Receptionist Maira gave us a tour of the various animals that were brought to the wildlife sanctuary after being injured or seized in illegal trade.

-Maira is from the organization and told us how the animals ended up in the nature reserve.
-These include monkeys confiscated at the Santa Marta airport and parrots, toucans and geese.
+Maira told us how the animals ended up in the nature reserve.
+The animals include monkeys that were confiscated at the Santa Marta airport and parrots, toucans and geese.

 Bambi, the adorable 8-month-old baby deer, was taken in after she was attacked by a dog.
 She was only too happy to let us pet her!

 The birds have “free days,” where they fly around freely and return to their cages on their own.
-Twice a week a veterinarian comes to Tierra Adentro to check on the animals.
-We walked up to the animal shelter one more time towards the evening and then the animals were sleeping, the monkeys -very cute- in their hammocks.
+Twice a week a veterinarian comes to Tierra Adentro to check on the animals, so they are well taken care of.

-3) Hiked to the waterfall Cascada de Marinka
+3) We walked over to the waterfall Cascada de Marinka

 This waterfall is a 10-minute walk from the hotel.
 Going back takes you a little longer because it is uphill.

 I had also been to Cascada Marinka 4 years ago, but now I almost didn’t recognize the place.
-Recently, all kinds of artwork have been placed at the entrance, made of colored caps.
+Recently, all kinds of artwork have been placed at the entrance, made of colorful bottle caps.
 The eye-catcher is the hot air balloon.

 More giant hammocks have also now been installed, so you can now have a nice view of the falls from several places, from the lazy hammock.